 Weather conditions such as an early winter or a late fall harvest of corn and soybeans, often result in less wheat being planted.
 Worldwide market pricing and a farmers’ crop rotation also impact the amount of wheat planted.

 On average, farmers plant slightly more than 500,000 acres of wheat annually.
 In 2016, a record production year, farmers harvested 51 million bushels of wheat from 610,000 acres.
 The five-year average production figure is closer to 39 million bushels.

 Wheat farmers in the Great Lakes state established a new record yield in 2016, of 89 bushels of wheat per acre!
 That’s well above the national average yield of 55.3 bushels per acre.
 There are six different classes of wheat, and several varieties of each class are grown for different markets and uses.
 Michigan produces both red and white winter wheat.

 Michigan’s top-five wheat producing counties are Huron, Sanilac, Lenawee, Tuscola and Saginaw.

-From the beginning, the Michigan Wheat Program has been guided by visionary farmers, millers and end-users of Michigan wheat.
+From the beginning, the Michigan Wheat Program has been guided by those involved in this unique and special industry.
+Visionary farmers, millers and end-users of Michigan wheat all came together to develop a strategic plan for the organization.
 All of them see that Michigan-grown soft white and red winter wheat have several key marketing advantages including: